wavemotion-dave/ColecoDS/README.md

   SPC 0   RET
 ```
 That should be enough to get most MSX1 cart games running...
 In Game Options you can also override the '5' key to be any mappable MSX key.
+For the few games that still require the MSX arrows to play - you can emulate that via the D-PAD in Game Options.

 Blend Mode (DSi) :
 -----------------------